About sentinel lymph node biopsy used in breast cancer staging.

 Women undergoing breast cancer treatment often get the impression that every choice is theirs to make.
 Certainly, there are some important choices to be made in consultation, and these difficult decisions usually revolve around the potential cancer-fighting benefits of a procedure versus the strain on the body and quality of life during and after.
 A decision to reject axillary surgery and have a sentinel node biopsy instead is not necessarily the most prudent one, even though the success rate is high and the side effects are minimal.
 Some modern breast cancer treatment centers have access to clinical trials of the newest, best chemotherapy agents but those clinical trials often require the highest degree of staging.

-Overall,the Sentinel Lymph node biopsy is a major ‘plus’ for breast cancer treatment.
+Overall,the Sentinel lymph nodes in breast biopsy is a major ‘plus’ for breast cancer treatment.

 Now that the SLNB is in widespread use, the challenge for researchers is to refine the groups of patients who will most benefit from the technique.
 The main benefit is in identifying patients with less aggressive cancers, who may not need complete lymph node dissection.
 Additional benefits of bypassing axillary dissection, from a purely medical perspective, is that the normal flow of lymph fluid is relatively undisturbed.
 This adds to the benefit of preventative chemical and radiation therapies already underway.

 For all breast cancers, between 70% – 80% of patients will not develop axillary lymph node metastasis.
-Therefore, for breast cancer patients undergoing multimodal therapies and with histologically negative sentinel lymph nodes, the rate of recurrent disease is extremely low.
+Therefore, for breast cancer patients undergoing multimodal therapies and with histologically negative sentinel lymph nodes in breast, the rate of recurrent disease is extremely low.

 Some cancer treatment centers, particularly those in less affluent parts of the world, have gone so far as to replace all other diagnostic measures for axillary metastasis with the sentinel lymph node biopsy.
 It is reliable and accurate and long term quality of life by avoiding axillary dissection is better.
 This is of course somewhat of a radical conclusion but does highlight the practical and ethical dilemmas women sometimes encounter during breast cancer treatment.
 The best advice is to develop good relationships with an experienced multidisciplinary breast cancer treatment team,and to trust their judgement.